ToeFungi/Guarder/README.md

 #### Default Guards

-The default configured guards are the follow:
+The default configured guards are the following:

 - [NullGuard](https://github.com/ToeFungi/guarder/blob/master/src/guards/NullGuard.ts)
   _Undefined Guard ensures that the property is not null_